SPIRITUALITY: From Questioning to Believing – A Journey to Episcopalianism

 I do not know if I believe in God.
 There, I said it.

+I was raised Roman Catholic, baptized and reluctantly confirmed.
+I had no interest in being part of a church that preached tolerance but denigrated women and gays.
 I was also a passionate student of history.
 This passion became my college major and eventually the subject I taught for eight years.
 I taught ancient and medieval history, with a focus on the development of world religions.

 While I struggled with my own faith, I was fascinated by the start and growth of the major world religious.